 There is just something magical about how music can uplift us regardless of what is happening around us.
 The longing we have to sing has little to do with our actual singing ability.
 Many of us belt out while alone in the shower or car, but feel quite self-conscious when singing around others.
 If only we were all blessed with Adele’s pipes.
 Here at ObEN our technology gives everyone the power to sing, and sing well.
 Think about that one song you love and wished you could sing right, or a song that you wish you could sing to a loved one.
 With ObEN’s voice conversion technology you simply record your voiceprint, choose a song, and then listen to your wonderful voice singing.
 We believe that the human voice is the greatest instrument, and we want to make it possible for everyone to show his or hers off.

-Georgina Bunn is the Corporate Communications Associate at ObEN.
+About the author: Georgina Bunn is a Corporate Communications Associate at ObEN.